msjimc/RunningWindowsProgramsOnLinux/mint-21-3-mate.md

 * **The account performing the installation must have admin rights.**

-Wine can be installed either quickly via the [package manager](#quick-route), the [official way](#official-route) as suggested by Wine or via a slowly a series of [commands listed below](#install-wine-9).
-Since the quick route installs Wine version 6, the official route ,version 8 and the slow route version 9, it may be best to use the slower route.
+Wine can be installed either quickly via the [package manager](#quick-route) or via a slowly a series of [commands listed below](#install-wine-9).
+Since the quick route installs Wine version 6 and the slow route version 9, it may be best to use the slower route.

 ### Quick route